-Our exercises can be tailored to go easy on a new team but really push an experienced team.
+We can tailor your exercise to go easy on a new team but really push even the most experienced team.

 You will only know that your plan is useful if you are confident with it under crisis conditions.
 Many companies have plans that look great when the auditor takes a look through but you will know whether they provide useful guidance in a crisis when you're either in the middle of one - or in the safe learning environment of a realistic simulation.

-"Our annual crisis simulations really helps to keep us on our toes and provides the confidence that we’ll be able to respond should a crisis situation occur”"
+"Our annual crisis simulation really helps to keep us on our toes and provides the confidence that we’ll be able to respond should a crisis situation occur”"

 Consumers respond to your communications in real time.
 Experienced consultant provides feedack and coaching